Chewing tobacco risks

 Dear Concerned Son,

-Your dad should be proud to have a child who is so concerned about his health.
-Encouraging a friend or family member to quit using an addictive substance can be difficult, so be patient if your dad doesn't respond favorably right away.
+Your dad is lucky to have a son who is so concerned about his health.
+Encouraging a friend or family member to quit using an addictive substance can be difficult, so be patient if your dad doesn’t respond favorably right away.
 In addition to talking with your father about the health risks of chewing tobacco, you might also want to share with him some of the tobacco cessation resources listed below.

-Plug, leaf, and snuff are three smokeless tobaccos that have resurged in America as the number of adults smoking cigarettes have declined.
-Smokeless tobacco has several health risks including cancer, and it's not a safe substitute for cigarette smoking.
-According to the American Cancer Society, people who use smokeless tobacco have a higher chance of developing oral and throat cancer than people who don't use tobacco.
-Using smokeless tobacco can cause white sores called leukoplakia to develop in the mouth which may lead to cancer.
-Tumor-initiating properties, the carcinogenic nitrosamines NNN and NNK, are prevalent in unburned tobacco.
-Snuff has as much as 135 mg/kg of NNN and 14 mg/kg of NNK.
+Smokeless tobacco has several health risks including cancer, and it’s not a safe substitute for cigarette smoking.
+There are no safe forms of tobacco.
+The National Cancer Institute states there are approximately 28 chemicals in smokeless tobacco that can cause cancer.
+Also, according to the American Cancer Society, people who use smokeless tobacco have a higher chance of developing oral and throat cancer than people who don't use tobacco.
+Users of smokeless tobacco are also at higher risk for developing pancreatic cancer.
+Smokeless tobacco can also cause white sores called leukoplakia to develop in the mouth (these may eventually lead to cancer).

 Talking with your dad about the health risks of using smokeless tobacco is a good first step in helping him quit.
 However, even if your dad is highly motivated, fighting a nicotine addiction can be an uphill battle.
 With your support and encouragement, hopefully your father can kick his dipping habit.
 Good luck to both of you!